-Mainstream browsers allow you to modify the language preferences expressed by your browser in the HTTP request.
+Most mainstream browsers allow you to modify the language preferences that your browser sends with the HTTP request.
 The value itself should conform to BCP 47 (Tags for the Identification of Languages).
 It is typically a two- or three-letter language code (eg.

 fr for French), followed by optional subcodes representing such things as country (eg.

-When the browser preferences include multiple languages, the browser will assign qvalues (quality values) to the languages lower down the list.
+When the browser preferences include multiple languages, the browser will assign a qvalue (quality value) to each of the languages lower down the list.
 This is a kind of weighting system that is supposed to help the server understand the order in which you prefer the languages.
 Here is an example of an

 Accept-Language: da, en-gb;q=0.8, en;q=0.7